How to Handle a Traumatic Brain Injury

 Chris Mellino has a large network of experts he uses to help build a strong case for traumatic brain injury cases.
 This, combined with over 30 years of experience advocating for those who suffered personal injuries, including traumatic brain injuries, in Cleveland, Ohio makes a big difference for his clients.
 He also says, “The fact that I enjoy what I’m doing I think makes a difference. … People who genuinely enjoy what they’re doing make a difference in the way they treat the clients, the way they handle the cases, and in how successful they are.”

 The personal injury attorneys at The Mellino Law Firm, LLC have handled many cases just like yours, so they know how a traumatic brain injury affects not only the victims but the families of the victims as well.
-For a free consultation, contact us via our website or call us at 855-801-3800.
+For a free consultation, contact us at (440) 276-3535.